Arianee/docs/docs/ArianeeJSEconomy.md

      .catch(i => console.log("Fail" ));
 ```

-> You need ARIA tokens and your wallet need to approve the arianee protocol (see above)
+> You need ARIA tokens and your wallet needs to approve the arianee protocol (see above)

 > This method performs a blockchain transaction.
 Costs Aria and Gas
 ***
 ***